take company pension scheme with you

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-Pay attention to deadlines (usually one year for application), potential costs, and the tax aspects of the transfer.
+Pay attention to deadlines (usually one year for the application), potential costs, and the tax aspects of the transfer.

-Check vested rights: Your secured occupational pension entitlements
+Check vesting: Your secured occupational pension commitments

-Once you have clarified your vested entitlements, it's time to practically implement transferring your occupational pension scheme.
-There are essentially three ways to carry your occupational pension scheme with you.
-The first option is for the new employer to take over and continue your existing contract unchanged.
-This is the simplest option, but it requires the new employer's consent, as they are not obliged to do so.
+Once you have clarified your vested entitlements, it's time to practically implement the transfer of your occupational pension scheme.
+There are essentially three ways to carry over your occupational pension.
+The first option is for the new employer to adopt and continue your existing contract unchanged.
+This is the simplest variant, but it requires the consent of the new employer, as they are not obligated to do so.

 • Submit the transfer application in a timely manner (usually within twelve months after changing jobs).

-Secure your supplementary pension: nextsure is here to assist you
+Secure your additional pension: nextsure supports you

-Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive specific optimisation suggestions.
+Request an individual risk analysis now: Have your insurance situation reviewed free of charge and receive concrete suggestions for optimisation.

 FAQ

-What is a capital transfer?
+What is a transfer of reserve capital?

-Can I continue my occupational pension privately?
+Can I continue my company pension scheme privately?

 Subscribe to our newsletter